pounard/foodget/README.md

  - [x] SideBar basics,
  - [ ] SideBar based ContainerStack,
  - [ ] SideBar responsive display and buttons,
+ - [ ] Container in Container should not reserve padding,
  - [ ] explode Widget and Container interfaces in more semantic types,
  - [ ] implement everything needed for building forms,
  - [ ] DataPager widget for data queries,